Key takeaways

 • First-time China traveller, 1 panda day: Chengdu Research Base, 7:30am opening, weekday if possible.
 Done by 11am, full afternoon for the rest of Chengdu.

-• Second-timer / enthusiast, 2 days: Day 1 Chengdu Research Base, Day 2 Dujiangyan keeper experience day — the experience that rewards the second visit.
+• Second-timer / enthusiast, 2 days: Day 1 Chengdu Research Base, Day 2 Panda Valley at Dujiangyan — fewer pandas, far fewer people, and time to watch one of them properly.

 • Photography priority: Bifengxia — larger, more semi-natural enclosures photograph better.
 Day-trip or overnight in Ya’an.